-Teleseismic body wave [Martin-Short et al., 2016] and surface wave [Wang and Tape, 2014; Martin-Short et al., 2018] tomography studies image the subducting lithosphere as an elongate, high-velocity anomaly that extends from the Aleutian arc into Central Alaska.
-These studies suggest that the eastern extent of the subducted Yakutat terrane lies at or near the edge of the down-going Pacific lithosphere, which terminates abruptly beneath South-Central Alaska [Martin-Short et al., 2016, 2018].
-The slab dip is relatively shallow where Yakutat crust is present, but steepens sharply beyond its northern edge [Qi et al., 2007; Martin-Short et al., 2016].
-Numerical modeling studies such as Jadamec and Billen [2010] have addressed questions concerning the influence of the slab edge.
-The results of our study provide further constraints by investigating the pattern of seismic anisotropy across the slab edge, allowing comparison over a large area of the model domain of Jadamec and Billen [2010].
+Teleseismic body wave (Martin-Short et al., 2016) and surface wave (Martin-Short et al., 2018; Wang & Tape, 2014) tomography studies image the subducting lithosphere as an elongate, high-velocity anomaly that extends from the Aleutian arc into Central Alaska.
+These studies suggest that the eastern extent of the subducted Yakutat terrane lies at or near the edge of the downgoing Pacific lithosphere, which terminates abruptly beneath South-Central Alaska (Martin-Short et al., 2016, 2018).
+The slab dip is relatively shallow where Yakutat crust is present but steepens sharply beyond its northern edge (Martin-Short et al., 2016; Qi et al., 2007).
+Numerical modeling studies such as Jadamec and Billen (2010) have addressed questions concerning the influence of the slab edge on asthenospheric flow geometry and modeled a toroidal mantle flow around the slab edge.
+The results of our study provide further constraints by investigating the pattern of seismic anisotropy across the slab edge, allowing comparison over a large area of the model domain of Jadamec and Billen (2010).